StuartCox3107/meetings-reimagined/README.md

 ## **Site features**

 ### **Main picture**
-This needs to be big and bold and really showcase a positive aspect of the productive it should also have another **ENQUIRE** opportunity.
+This needs to be big and bold, and really showcase a positive aspect of the product, it should also have another **ENQUIRE** opportunity.

 ### **Overview section**

-This should provide an overview of what is offered and provided, transport convenience, the main features of what is included as well as where this venue differs from others.
+This should provide an overview of what is offered and provided, transport convenience, the main features of what is included, as well as where this venue differs from others.

 ### **Carousel**

-This provides a further visual of what the venue looks like, and demonstrate the overall look and feel and the venue.
+This provides a further visual of what the venue looks like, and demonstrate the overall look and feel of the venue.
 Should also have an opportunity to **ENQUIRE**

 ### **Space description**